 To aid churches and facilities in their Christian ministry to care facility residents, we have written and produced A Handbook for Nursing Home Ministry.
 This is a comprehensive manual providing practical information, suggestions, guidelines, material and ideas for nursing home ministry.
 The Handbook is available for study and for download, at no charge, on this website.

 Specially developed for use in long-term care center ministries, we produce and distribute a large-print hymn book with 27 old favorites.
 In fact, it is called, "Favorite Hymns of Grace."
-There is a CD available that goes with the hymn books.
+There are instrumental or vocal accompaniment CDs available that go with the hymn books.
 Additionally, we produce and distribute in the Fall of the year a large-print Christian Christmas Carols booklet and accompanying instrumental CD.
 Again, all of our materials are available at no charge as our funds allow.

 As a resource for volunteers and nursing home staff who do "church services" in care facilities, we provide on this website Worship Service Programs .
 These are a "church bulletin" which incorporates a poem, a responsive reading, an order-of-service, song selections and a "sermonette."
 With the sermonette is a written opening prayer and a benediction.
 For those doing nursing home ministry, these are available to download for free at the link above.